 Check the company’s website or LinkedIn profile to find the name of the hiring manager.
 However, if you can’t find a specific name, “Dear Hiring Manager” will suffice.

-To end a cover letter, you can use “best regards” or “kind regards” followed by your full name.
+To end your cover letter, you can use “best regards” or “kind regards” followed by your full name.

 Show your personality

-While it’s important to maintain a professional tone in your cover letter, don’t be afraid to let your personality shine through.
+Keep a professional tone in your cover letter.
+Also, let your personality shine through.
 But remember, you don’t want to overdo it—keep it concise and relevant.

 Here are some ways to show your personality in your cover letter: